Jaxx497/concertus/readme.md

 be explored.
 However, lots of progress is being made in the rodio library, which may solve this problem in time.

-## Current Development Objectives
-- Implementing a playlist system
- - Bulk Selection (Implemented- need to add it for sidebar view)
-- Change order of songs in playlists and queue
- - Create new playlist on add song to playlist popup

 ## TODO
 - Tune search results
+- Create new playlist on add song to playlist popup
 - Re-work sort-by-column approach
 - Provide visual progress when scanning in songs
 - Add more settings